Skip to content

 Setting Up the Local Environment

-Before starting, make sure your local Tatara fork is running:
+Before starting, make sure your local Katana fork is running:

 Terminal 1: Start Anvil Fork